kubeopsskills/dotnet-core-web-api/README.md

 # .NET Core Web API Starter Project

-This is a boilerplate template for building / deploying a .NET Core Web API microservice on Kubernetes
+This is a boilerplate template for building / deploying a .NET Core Web API microservice on Kubernetes.
+This leverages .NET 6, new hosting model, and new routing API to enhance .NET performance.
+You can learn .NET 6 more on [ASP.NET Core minimal APIs](https://www.dotnetthailand.com/web-frameworks/asp-net-core/asp-net-core-minimal-apis).

 ## Versioning
 | GitHub Release | .NET Core Version | Diagnostics HealthChecks Version |